dnarayanan/powderday/docs/installation.rst

 especially section 3.4.2.

-yt-4.x configuration [WIP]
+yt-4.x configuration
 --------------------

+`yt <http://yt-project.org>`_ has recently (June 22nd, 2010)
-In the future, `yt <http://yt-project.org>`_ will eventually transition from 3.x to 4.x.
+transitioned from 3.x to 4.x.
 The latter offers a number of advantages including a demeshed handling of particle datasets, as well as an `arepo <https://www.h-its.org/2014/10/28/arepo/>`_ front end.
 We are happy to announce that as of December 31st, 2019 via hash